Aniket121397/Personal-Site-CV-/README.md

 # Personal-Site-CV-
-Personal Site made for practicing by me by only using HTML Site -  https://aniket121397.github.io/Personal-Site-CV-/
+Personal Site made for practicing by me by only using HTML.
+Site -  https://aniket121397.github.io/Personal-Site-CV-/